ilyasOne/LearnScrum/Scrum-Guide-Summarized.md

 The Product Goal outlines a **future state of the product**, guiding the Scrum Team's planning.\
 The Product Goal is in the **Product Backlog**, which evolves to detail what will achieve the Product Goal.\
 The Product Goal is the **long-term objective** for the Scrum Team.\
-The Scrum Team must complete one Product Goal before moving to the next.\
+The Scrum Team must complete one Product Goal **before** moving to the next.\
 A product delivers value, has clear boundaries, stakeholders, and defined users.\
 A product could be a service, a physical product, or something more abstract.

 ## Sprint Backlog

+The Sprint Backlog is composed of;

+- the Sprint Goal (**why**),
-The Sprint Goal is in the Sprint Backlog, selected Product Backlog items, and a plan for delivering the Increment.\
+- the set of Product Backlog items selected for the Sprint (**what**),
+- as well as an **actionable** plan for delivering the Increment (**how**).

-It is a real-time, detailed plan by the Developers, updated throughout the Sprint to track progress and achieve the Sprint Goal.
+**The Sprint Backlog is a plan by and for the Developers**.
+It is a highly visible, real-time picture of the work that the Developers plan to accomplish during the Sprint in order to achieve the Sprint Goal.

+Consequently, the Sprint **Backlog is updated throughout the Sprint** as more is learned.
+It should have enough detail that they can inspect their progress in the Daily Scrum.

 ## Commitment: Sprint Goal

-The Sprint Goal is the **main objective** for the Sprint, providing flexibility in the work needed to achieve it and fostering team coherence and focus.\
+**The Sprint Goal is the single objective for the Sprint**.
+Although the **Sprint Goal is a commitment by the Developers**, it provides flexibility in terms of the exact work needed to achieve it.\
+The Sprint Goal also creates **coherence and focus**, encouraging the Scrum Team to work together rather than on separate initiatives.

+**The Sprint Goal is created during the Sprint Planning** event and then added to the Sprint Backlog.
-Created during Sprint **Planning** and added to the Sprint **Backlog**, it guides the Developers, who collaborate with the Product Owner to adjust the scope if needed without changing the Sprint Goal.
+As the Developers work during the Sprint, they keep the Sprint Goal in mind.
+If the work turns out to be different than they expected, they collaborate with **the Product Owner to negotiate the scope** of the Sprint Backlog within the Sprint without **affecting** the Sprint Goal.

 ## Increment

-An Increment is a **verified, usable step** toward the Product Goal, additive to prior Increments.
-Multiple Increments can be created within a Sprint and presented at the Sprint Review (demo), but they can also be delivered to stakeholders earlier if they meet the **Definition of Done**.
+An **Increment is a concrete stepping stone** toward the Product Goal.\
+Each Increment is additive to all prior Increments and thoroughly verified, ensuring that all Increments work together.\
+In order to provide value, the Increment must be usable.

+Multiple Increments may be created within a Sprint.
+The sum of the Increments is presented at the Sprint Review, thus supporting empiricism.\
+However, an Increment may be delivered to stakeholders prior to the end of the Sprint.
+The Sprint Review should never be considered a gate to releasing value.\
+**Work cannot be considered part of an Increment unless it meets the Definition of Done.**

 ## Commitment: Definition of Done

-The Definition of Done is a formal description of the Increment's quality standards, ensuring transparency and shared understanding.
+The Definition of Done is a formal description of the state of the Increment when it meets the quality measures required for the product.\
+**The moment a Product Backlog item meets the Definition of Done, an Increment is born.**

+The Definition of Done creates transparency by providing everyone a shared understanding of what work was completed as part of the Increment.\

-If a Product Backlog item meets this Definition of Done, it becomes an **Increment**; otherwise, it returns to the backlog.
+If a Product Backlog item does not meet the Definition of Done, it cannot be released or even presented at the Sprint Review. **Instead, it returns to the Product Backlog** for future consideration.\
-All Scrum Teams must adhere to the Definition of Done, whether it's an organizational standard or created by the team.
+If the Definition of Done for an increment is part of the standards of the organization, all Scrum Teams must **follow it as a minimum**.\ If it is not an organizational standard, the Scrum Team must create a Definition of Done **appropriate** for the product.

+**The Developers are required to conform to the Definition of Done**.\
+If there are multiple Scrum Teams working together on a product, they must **mutually define and comply**with the same Definition of Done.

 ## End Note

-Scrum is freely available in this Guide, is immutable and must be implemented in its entirety to be considered Scrum.\
+Scrum is free and offered in this Guide.
+The Scrum framework, as outlined herein, is immutable.\
+While implementing only parts of Scrum is possible, the result is not Scrum.\
-It serves as a framework that can incorporate other techniques, methodologies, and practices.
+Scrum exists only in its entirety and functions well as a container for other techniques, methodologies, and practices.

+---

+## Acknowledgements

 ## People

-Jeff Sutherland, Jeff McKenna, John Scumniotales, Ken Schwaber, Mike Smith, and Chris Martin were key contributors to the early development of Scrum.
+Those who were instrumental at the start: Jeff Sutherland, Jeff McKenna, John Scumniotales, Ken Schwaber, Mike Smith, and Chris Martin were key contributors to the early development of Scrum.\
 Many others have since refined Scrum, making it what it is today.

 ## Scrum Guide History